 Real Trailer Fake Movie

-- In 2007 the CGSociety (for Creative Digital Artists) held a contest to create images and pieces using Greg Bear's book Eon as a reference point.
+In 2007 the CGSociety (for Creative Digital Artists) held a contest to create images and pieces using Greg Bear's book Eon as a reference point.
 The winning trailer was titled "Worlds Within Worlds".
 In it, the frant breaks a soldier's neck.
-In the book frants are actually rather peaceful (they are useful due to their Hive Mind), and there is no danger at the moment in the book the trailer is portraying.
+In the book, frants are actually rather peaceful (they're useful due to their Hive Mind), and there's no danger at the moment in the book that the trailer portrays.

-- In the character's source series, Atop the Fourth Wall's The Entity (aka Missingno) is mildly creepy if you start applying Fridge Logic, somewhere between useful and annoying if you don't, and is nigh-universally pathetic in battle to the point of usually being incapable of victory.
-Now, he's a horror that makes Slenderman look friendly and harmless, and reduces entire worlds to nothingness.
+In the character's source series, Atop the Fourth Wall's The Entity (aka Missingno) is mildly creepy if you start applying Fridge Logic, somewhere between useful and annoying if you don't, and is nigh-universally pathetic in battle to the point of usually being incapable of victory.
+Now, he's a horror that makes other monsters look friendly and harmless, and reduces entire worlds to nothingness.